 2. Creating Emaze Presentations

-– See more at: http://computerrentals.com/articles/scoop-on-powerpoint-alternatives-emaze.php#sthash.D8kogtn2.dpuf
+– See more at: https://computerrentals.com/articles/scoop-on-powerpoint-alternatives-emaze.php#sthash.D8kogtn2.dpuf